NSEC 502 Christian Values in National Security

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 500 words and demonstrate course-related knowledge.
+Each thread must be 500 words, demonstrate course-related knowledge, and include 5 total references (1 outside scholarly source, plus the Bible or worldview reference) in APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 250 words.
+Each reply must be 250 words and incorporate at least 2 total references, plus the Bible, in APA format.

 Personal Philosophy and Vision Paper Assignment

 The student will write a 5–7-page paper in current APA format that focuses on a personal character, virtues, ethics and worldview vision.
-The paper must include 5 references plus the Bible, and 2 outside scholarly references.
+The paper must include 5 references (2 outside scholarly references) plus 1 Bible reference.

 Ethical Scenario Paper Assignments (2)

-The student will write a 5–7-page paper in a modified APA format that focuses on one or more ethical dilemmas.
+The student will write two 5–7-page papers in a modified APA format that focuses on 1 or more ethical dilemmas.
 The paper must include at least 5 references plus the Bible (6 total).

 Quizzes (2)

-Each quiz will cover the Learn Section and Textbook material for the assigned module(s).
-Each quiz will be open-book/open-notes, contain 8 short answer, 4 short essay, with a 2 1/2 hour time limit.
+Each quiz will cover the Learn material for the assigned Module(s): Week(s).
+Each quiz will be open-book/open-notes, contain 8 short-answer and 4 essay questions, with a 2-hour and 30-minute time limit.